-No Trump crash; Dow up 200 as Clinton concedes
+Wall Street welcomes Trump with a bang

 Related: Mexican peso plunges to all-time low

 Gold, which tends to do well when investors are scared, surged 3% overnight.
-However, the precious metal eased back and was only up 0.7% to $1,284 an ounce in recent trading.
+However, the precious metal eased back ended the day flat, confounding those who predicted a dramatic surge if Trump won.

 "This is a bit like Brexit," said Ed Yardeni, president of investment advisory Yardeni Research.
 "The polls indicated a victory for the status quo.
 Instead, the vote came out with a radical alternative scenario."